tomaarsen/attention_sinks/README.md

 This repository is an open-source implementation of the [Efficient Streaming Language Models with Attention Sinks](https://arxiv.org/abs/2309.17453) paper.

-* Extend existing LLMs (e.g. Llama 2) to infinite length without sacrificing efficiency and performance, without any retraining.
+* Extend existing LLMs (e.g. Llama 2) to produce fluent text indefinitely without sacrificing efficiency and performance, without any retraining.
+Ideal for multi-step LLMs, e.g. chat assistants.
   * Model perplexities were stable even after 4 million tokens!
   * Unlike with regular `transformers`, memory usage is constant and thus the inference does not get extremely slow due to memory issues at higher sequence lengths.
   * Models using attention sinks have been shown to perform very well at the task of recalling a value from 20 lines back, even if the model has already processed hundreds of thousands of lines, whereas models using regular dense or window attention fall to 0% after having processed a few thousand tokens.